abrichr/protein_fitness_prediction/README.md

 This implementation differs in the following ways:

-- Encode the given sequences of length 4 (instead of 9)
+- Encode the given sequences (having length 4 instead of 9)
 - Predict the given fitness values (instead of enantioselectivity of epoxide hydrolase)
-- Use K-Fold cross validation Instead of Leave-One-Out in order to reduce training time (at the expense of a more biased model).

 ## 3) Validation